rasmusbergpalm/evostrat/README.md

 This library offers

 1. A plug-and-play implementation of ES for pytorch reinforcement learning agents with `torch.nn.Module` policy networks.
 See [examples/lunar_lander.py](examples/lunar_lander.py)
-2. A simple and flexible interface for extending ES beyond the standard Normal distribution.
+2. A simple and flexible interface for extending ES beyond the standard Normal distribution without having to derive any gradients by hand.
 Just subclass [Population](population.py) and implement the sampling process.